 Deploying a real-world application with components secured by Azure Active Directory (AAD), Azure's AAD app registration page can be a confusing place.
 It provides minimal guidance on application types and how many applications to register.
-To add to the confusion, many blog posts focus on simple scenarios and unless one has a deep understanding of the OAuth2 and OpenID Connect standards, the Azure Portal's App registration page can be confusing.
+To add to the confusion, many blog posts focus on simple scenarios and unless one has a good understanding of the OAuth2 and OpenID Connect standards, it's tricky to arrive at a secure and evolving solution.

-From a real-world use case, this post provides guidance on the number of app registrations required to support a secure architecture.
-It then details how the use case affects the choice of client authentication library and the parts of OAuth2 and OpenID Connect at work.
+This post provides guidance on the type and number of app registrations required.
+It then details how the real-world use cases affects the choice of client authentication library and the parts of OAuth2 and OpenID Connect at work.
 Its focus is on adding perspective and providing links to hands-on material with diagrams and code, not on providing a setup guide.

 Reading along, keep in mind that authorization is orthogonal to authentication and that authorization requires authentication.
 OAuth2 is an authorization standard.
-It's OpenID Connect, a thin layer on top of OAuth2, which defines authentication.
-In other words, an OAuth2 access token is passed along from (1) and (2) to (3) and authorizes that (1) and (2) are allowed to access (3) on the user's behalf and only with the permissions consented to by the end-user and possibly an admin user.
-The OpenID Connect token, a special kind of access token, is what authenticates a user to (1) and (2).
-It holds username, full name, Active Directory group memberships, and so on, and is never passed along to (3).
+It's OpenID Connect, the layer on top of OAuth2 that implements authentication.
+In other words, (1) and (2) passing OAuth2 access tokens to (3) authorizes that (1) and (2) may access (3) on the end-user's behalf, with the permissions consented to by the end-user and possibly an admin user.
+The OpenID Connect ID token (see primer on OpenID Connect, parts 1, 2, 3), is what authenticates an end-user to (1) and (2).
+It holds username, full name, and the like, but is never passed to (3).

 From these definitions, it's clear that the iOS app maps to "Native" and that both Angular and Web API maps to "Web app/API".
 But does that mean that Angular and Web API should run under the same registration?